The Male Pelvic Floor

 In addition, weakness in the male pelvic floor can cause urinary or prostate problems.
 It can also significantly affect sexual function, even leading to:

-It’s important for men to be able to identify their own pelvic floor, not just in pictures.
-To do this, there are four tips.
-They are:
+It’s important for men to be able to identify their own pelvic floor,

 - Stop urination.
 All you have to do is stop urinating to locate and feel the pelvic floor muscles.
 However, we don’t recommend doing this more than once a week.